natashajokinen/commit-standards/README.md

 ## Configuration

-The standards enforced can be configured by the repo.
+Configuration isn't required but the standards enforced can be configured by the repo.
 Just add a `commit-standards.yml` file to the .`github` directory of the repo.

 ```
 # Each line of the file can contain a regex pattern that a commit must match.